 Snake River Conservation Research Center

-The Snake River Conservation Research Center at Kimberly, Idaho, has been developed as a cooperative facility between UI and the U.S. Department of Agriculture.
+The Snake River Conservation Research Center in Kimberly, Idaho has been developed as a cooperative facility between UI and the US Department of Agriculture.
 USDA scientists specialize in research to improve soil and water management practices and to contribute to a better understanding of basic soil processes.
 Programs are focused on systems and practices that improve irrigation uniformity, efficiency, and crop yields; decrease costs and energy; and reduce soil erosion.
 Collaborative research projects between the USDA and UI specialists provide graduate students the opportunity to work closely with experts in both agencies and to utilize expanded facilities.
 USDA scientists hold affiliate faculty rank and may assist in directing student research projects and serve on graduate committees.

 Statistics Consulting Center